Adopt a child from Bulgaria. Adopting internationally forges a bond with your child’s country of origin. Bulgaria is a

 The adoptive children in Bulgaria range in age from toddlers to teenagers.
 Single children and sibling sets are available for adoption.
-The majority are of Roma (Gypsy) descent, a smaller minority are Turkish and an even lesser part of Bulgarian ancestry.
+The majority are of Roma (Gypsy) descent, a smaller minority are Turkish and an even lesser part of Caucasian ancestry.
 Anecdotally, our partners cite the frequency of the Roma children’s musical and theatrical abilities.
 A large number become wards of the Bulgarian government as a result of abandonment rather than abuse.
 The children are well cared for in public orphanages or in foster home settings.
 They have been extensively evaluated and charted.
 As a result, there is much detailed information about children for prospective adoptive parents’ consideration.

-Bulgaria is a Hague country for adoption purposes and, as such, has highly legitimate and ethical practices.
-The Bulgarian Ministry of Justice is the designated Central Authorities for the country, and has a superior record for the quality of their work, keeping the best interest of the child in focus.
+Bulgaria is a Hague Convention country for adoption purposes and, as such, has highly legitimate and ethical practices.
+The Bulgarian Ministry of Justice is the designated Central Authority for the country, and has a superior record for the quality of their work, keeping the best interest of the child in focus.

 Who Can Adopt

 Bulgarian adoption law permits married and single male or female parents internationally, but does not allow for LBGT persons or lifestyles.
 There is no upper parental age limit, although there is a regulation that does not permit a greater age difference than 50 years between child and parents.
 This requirement can be waived for some special needs children.
 Families can expect comprehensive services abroad through the partner agency including accompaniment to all major appointments, translation of documents, emergency assistance and some site seeing for a fulfilling experience.

 Adoptive families should expect two trips to Bulgaria.
 The first occurs for the purpose of meeting the child(ren) and seeing if it is mutually acceptable to the parties involved.
 This trip is five to seven days in length.
 A return trip is slated for the finalization of the adoption abroad and/or the exit interview at the US Embassy.
 This trip can be a minimum of ten days to complete the necessary steps for Bulgaria and US requirements.
 Bulgarian post-placement requirements entail four reports sent back, at regular six-month intervals the date the adoption was finalized.